AndyMoran/AndyMoran/README.md

 # Andy Moran — Quantitative Researcher

-My MPlan research at Manchester used Cuba's post-Soviet subsidy collapse as a structural transfer model — specifically modelling how Manchester's food system would respond to a comparable climate-driven shock, and what that implies for UK policy under energy crisis conditions.
+My MPlan research at Manchester used Cuba's post-Soviet subsidy collapse— specifically modelling how Manchester's food system would respond to a comparable climate-driven shock, and what that implies for UK policy under energy crisis conditions.
 The research was interesting; the frustration was that its prescriptions couldn't be measured.
 I couldn't reconcile 'top-down' technocratic theory with ground-level reality.
 Rather than continue 'hallucinating' policies, I left the field to build things that had to work in the real world.

 But my planning research remains relevant: Cuba is again experiencing severe energy constraints, and the system‑level responses echo the same dynamics I studied years ago.
 Those patterns appear today in the geopolitical volatility of the Strait of Hormuz, and this reinforced a core truth: uncertainty has a structural pattern that intuition alone cannot capture.
 Reading Annie Duke’s Thinking in Bets provided the necessary pivot: a move toward the formal probabilistic tools needed to reason honestly about real‑world risk.